folio-org/folio-org.github.io/guidelines/github-action-ci.md

 The workflow can be set up by following these steps
 - From the repository navigate to the `Actions`
 - On clicking the `New Workflow` button two NPM based workflows can be found developed by FOLIO organization.
-Make sure the select ONLY the workflows developed by FOLIO.
+Make sure to select ONLY the workflows developed by FOLIO.
 The two NPM based workflows are
     - **FOLIO NPM Workflow**
     - **FOLIO NPM Release Workflow**
 - Once the workflow is set up it needs to be configured according to the repository needs